-The Audit Committee members shall be appointed by the Board and shall consist of five or more members.
+The Audit, Risk and Compliance Committee members shall be appointed by the Board and shall consist of five or more members.
 Three members of the Committee shall be current Board members and at least two members shall be independent non-Board members who are familiar with the audit process and permanent residents of the state of Idaho.
-No employee of an institution or agency under the governance of the Board shall serve on the Audit Committee.
-Each Audit Committee member shall be independent, free from any relationship that would interfere with the exercise of her or his independent judgment.
-Audit Committee members shall not be compensated for their service on the committee, and shall not have a financial interest in, or any other conflict of interest with, any entity doing business with the Board, or any institution or agency under the governance of the Board.
-However, Audit Committee members who are Board members may be compensated for Board service.
-The Audit Committee may appoint a working unit or units, which could include the chief financial officers of the institutions and financial officers of the Board office.
+No employee of an institution or agency under the governance of the Board shall serve on the Audit, Risk and Compliance Committee.
+Each Audit, Risk and Compliance Committee member shall be independent, free from any relationship that would interfere with the exercise of her or his independent judgment.
+Committee members shall not be compensated for their service on the committee, and shall not have a financial interest in, or any other conflict of interest with, any entity doing business with the Board, or any institution or agency under the governance of the Board.
+However, Audit, Risk and Compliance Committee members who are Board members may be compensated for Board service.
+The Committee may appoint a working unit or units, which could include the chief financial officers of the institutions and financial officers of the Board office.

 All members shall have an understanding of the Committee and financial affairs and the ability to exercise independent judgment, and at least one member of the Committee shall have current accounting or related financial management expertise in the following areas:

 - An understanding of generally accepted accounting principles, experience in preparing, auditing, analyzing, or evaluating complex financial statements, and;

 - The ability to assess the general application of such principles in the accounting for estimates, accruals, and reserves, and;

 - Experience in preparing or auditing financial statements and;

 Members may be reappointed.
 The Audit, Risk and Compliance Committee chair shall be appointed by the Board President and shall be a Board member.

 Responsibilities and Procedures